MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignproperties.md

 ## -description

-The AcxStreamInitAssignProperties function assigns an array of properties to a stream, device and circuit (TBD) using an *ACXSTREAM_INIT* object.
+The AcxStreamInitAssignProperties function assigns an array of properties to a stream, device and circuit using an *ACXSTREAM_INIT* object.

 ## -parameters